 Getting a good night’s sleep is crucial for mental and physical health.
-People who sleep on their side may find that they need pressure point relief for their hips, lower back, and shoulders.
+People who sleep on their sides may find that they need pressure point relief for their hips, lower back, and shoulders.

-Layla make several mattresses that may suit side sleepers.
-One of the more innovative designs is the Layla Hybrid.
-The Layla Hybrid is a mix of copper-infused memory foam and an individually wrapped coil system.
+Layla makes several mattresses that may suit side sleepers.
+The Layla Hybrid has copper-infused memory foam and an individually wrapped coil system.

-The company state that the copper-infused memory foam reacts to a person’s body weight with a response called Variable Support.
-This technology provides more support in areas of deep compression than standard memory foam.
+The company says that its copper-infused memory foam reacts to a person’s body weight with technology called Variable Support.
+This provides more support in areas of deep compression than standard memory foam.
 The copper also transfers heat away from the body, helping a person stay cool.

-With independently moving springs, the Layla Hybrid will work with an adjustable base.
-This model also has a softer side and a firmer side, allowing a person to choose their preferred firmness.
-Handles on the side of the mattress make flipping it easier.
+With independently moving springs, the Layla Hybrid works with adjustable bed bases.
+This model also has a softer side and a firmer side, and handles on the sides of the mattress make flipping it easier.

 The Layla Hybrid is one of the more expensive options on the market.

 The Nod has an all-foam construction comprising two distinct layers.
-The top layer cradles pressure points and adapts to a person’s body while the bottom layer focuses on spinal support.
-This layered construction may make it a good option for side sleepers.
+The top layer cradles pressure points and adapts to a person’s body, while the bottom layer focuses on spinal support.
+This construction may make it a good option for side sleepers.

-However, the mattress is just 8 inches in height.
-The company state that the Nod is of “smaller but comparable composition” to the company’s original mattress, but some reviewers have expressed concern over its durability.
+Though the mattress is just 8 inches in height, the company says that it has a “comparable composition” to the original Tuft & Needle mattress.
+Some reviewers have expressed concern about its durability.

-The Nectar Memory Foam has a five layer construction with a quilted memory foam mattress cover and a nonslip base.
-The website states that this model suits any type of sleeping position and any body type due to its medium firm density, which offers a good balance of firmness and softness.
+The company says that this model suits any sleeping position and any body type due to its medium density, which offers a good balance of firmness and softness.

-Nectar offer a 100% risk-free, 365-night home trial, with the option of a return for a full refund.
+Nectar offers a 100% risk-free, 365-night home trial, with the option of a return for a full refund.

 The Nova Hybrid is the softest of Casper’s mattresses.
-It has foam encased pocketed coils that offer a firm foundation, with a plush and stretchy top layer.
+It has foam-encased pocketed coils for a firm foundation, as well as a plush, stretchy top layer.

-Different areas of the mattress offer varying levels of support, with softer foam around the shoulders to relieve pressure on the joints.
-In the center of the mattress, firmer foam supports the hips and lower back.
+Different areas of the mattress offer different levels of support, with softer foam around the shoulder area to relieve pressure on the joints.
+In the center, firmer foam supports the hips and lower back.
 This design may suit side sleepers.

-Casper offer a 100-day no-risk trial for their mattresses, with free returns.
+Casper offers a 100-day no-risk trial for their mattresses, with free returns.

-Helix have three mattresses that may suit side sleepers.
+Helix has three mattresses that may suit side sleepers.
 These include: